anniyanvr/openvidu-android-app/README.md

 ![Technologies](GitHubImages/technologies.png)

+**IMPORTANT: This application was implemented as a proof of concept and it is not maintained.
+It can be broken and possibly it doesn't work with latest OpenVidu releases.**

 ## What is openvidu-android-app?

 openvidu-android-app is a basic generalist video conference android application that makes use of WebRTC technology and OpenVidu.